Mataderos Fair: A Gaucho Market on the Outskirts of Buenos Aires

 The Bar Oviedo sits on the corner of Avenida Lissandro del Torre and Avenida de los Corrales, has been an institution in central Mataderos since 1900.

-The restaurant serves beer, wine, the best locro in town and offer a great place to people-watch and take in the entire scene the market offers: the gauchos, folklore dancers, the crowds of mostly Argentine tourists and families and the sellers at their booths, waiting patiently for customers to ask about their products.
+You’ll see gauchos, folklore dancers, the crowds of mostly Argentine tourists and families and the sellers at their booths, waiting patiently for customers to ask about their products.

 The Mataderos Skate Park

 Skaters and those who enjoy their gravity-defying moves won’t want to miss the Mataderos skate park at Lisandro de la Torre and Av.
 De Los Corrales.
-It’s got a street skating area, two bowls and there’s lots of action around the park with dancing and local women selling homemade cakes and pies.

-The skatepark is open everyday from 9 a.m. until 7 p.m.
+The skatepark is open every day from 9 a.m. until 7 p.m.

 Folklore Peñas (Dance Parties)

 If you snoop around Mataderos you will come across other peñas – or folk music parties, aside from the one in the main plaza.
-There is often an open-air peña right outside the skate park.

 If it’s raining, check out the Federación Gaucho Porteña (Buenos Aires Cowboy Federation) at Lisandro de la Torre 2406.